vdaas/vald/docs/tutorial/get-started.md

 Vald is designed and implemented based on Cloud-Native architecture.

 This tutorial shows how to deploy and run the Vald components on your Kubernetes cluster.
-And, fashion-MNIST is used as an example of a dataset.
+And, Fashion-MNIST is used as an example of a dataset.

 ## Overview